donishadsmith/neurocaps/docs/examples/custom.rst

 For visualization methods in the ``TimeseriesExtractor`` and ``CAP`` classes, the nodes and regions need to be defined.
-Refer to the documentation for each function to determine which sub-keys are required, as some methods only need the "maps" sub-key, while others require the "nodes" and "regions" sub-keys.
+Refer to the documentation for each function to determine which subkeys are required, as some methods only need the "maps" subkey, while others require the "nodes" and "regions" subkeys.

 The following code defines the nodes and regions of the HCPex parcellation.